dylanmasschelein/Bored/README.md

 View the live version here -> (https://bored-khaki.vercel.app/)

 ## Description
 Have some free time and not sure what to do with it?
 Group of friends with no ideas for an activity?
 Use Bored No More!
-A simple application to randomly or filter activities, providing you and your friends with ideas to kill some time.
+A simple application to randomly find or filter activities, providing you and your friends with ideas to kill some time.

 ## Future additions include:
 -> Proper error handling
 -> Collaborative room
 -> Swap out activity feature
 -> And more!

 ## Run project locally